Receiving Aid

 • Slingshot (textbook charges)

-If you grant authorization your Title IV aid will now automatically be applied to the other charges listed above.
+If you grant authorization, your Title IV aid will automatically be applied to the other charges listed above.

-If you do not grant authorization your aid will continue to be applied to your account as it always has been, only covering allowable charges.
-Keep in mind if you receive a refund, you will still be responsible for paying the other charges.
+If you do not grant authorization, your aid will continue to be applied to your account as it always has been, only covering allowable charges.
+Keep in mind that if you receive a refund, you’ll still be responsible for paying the other charges.
 Receiving a refund does not mean there are no outstanding charges on your account.

 The benefit of granting authorization is that your Title IV aid will automatically be applied to all of the allowable and other charges listed above.
-In some cases, this will mean if you get a refund, you will not have to send any of it back to pay for other charges.
-Keep in mind, there may still be some charges on your account that Title IV aid can never cover, fines for example.
-You will still need to be responsible for paying those charges.
-However, granting authorization will reduce the number of outstanding charges on your account if there is enough Title IV aid to cover them.
+In some cases, this will mean that if you get a refund, you won’t have to send any of it back to pay for other charges.
+Keep in mind, there may still be some charges on your account that Title IV aid can never cover— fines, for example; you’ll still need to be responsible for paying those charges.
+However, granting authorization reduces the number of outstanding charges on your account if there is enough Title IV aid to cover them.

 1. Visit home.apu.edu